loomio/loomio_help/content/subscriptions/pricing.md

 We will ask you to make a declaration that your group has no full-time staff.

-When you have completed the form, you may continue to set up the Community active plan immediately.
+When you have completed the form, you may continue to set up the Community Lifetime plan immediately.
 You do not need to wait for a response from us.
 We trust you and will contact you if we need to query your application.

-We will check in with you once a year, near the annual renewal date of your plan, to see if you are still actively using Loomio and if your organization still meets the criteria for the Community plan.
+We will check in with you once a year, near the annual renewal date of your plan, to see if you are still actively using Loomio and if your group still meets the criteria for the Community Lifetime plan.

-If your group has acquired funding and at least one full-time staff member, we will invite you to upgrade to Loomio Starter or Pro plans.
+If your group has acquired funding and at least one full-time staff member, we will invite you to upgrade to the Loomio Starter or Loomio Pro plan.

 This plan is “self-service” with limited support.
 However you can learn all you need to use Loomio effectively with [Loomio Help](https://help.loomio.org) which includes the user manual and guides.